 That remaining flour, remaining money on your savings if we acknowledge that God can multiply it to your contentment.

-We can use that water being set aside but what it gives us just temporary but when we pour it into the pump, what it can give is bounty.
+We can use that water being set aside but what it gives us is just temporary when we pour it into the pump, what it can give is bounty.

-We can keep what we have for us but when we planted that generosity and learn to give it away, it bounces back to us plenty.
+We can keep what we have for ourselves but when we planted that generosity and learn to give it away, it bounces back to our plenty.